timescale/docs/use-timescale/hypertables/improve-query-performance.md

 ## When to enable chunk skipping

 You can enable chunk skipping on as many columns as you need.
-However, best practice is to enable it on the following columns:
+However, best practice is to enable it on columns that are both:

 - correlated, that is, related to the partitioning column in some way, and
 - referenced in the `WHERE` clauses.